patching...

-Car buff and museum benefactor Margaret Dunning celebrated 102nd birthday last June.
+Car buff and museum benefactor Margaret Dunning celebrates 102nd birthday.

 Classic car enthusiast and philanthropist Margaret Dunning says there's no secret behind her ability to remain younger at heart than her years might reflect.